 4. Focusing on the Wrong Metrics or Not Even Tracking Metrics

-When you’re doing split testing (or A/B testing) to determine the best ad for your campaign, be sure you give the ads enough time to perform before you declare a “winner.”
-Over time, you’ll be able to figure out what types of ads work the best for your audience and you’ll be able to tailor all of your ads to the types that help you reach your goals
+When you’re doing split testing (also known as A/B testing) to determine the best ad for your campaign, be sure you give the ads enough time to perform before you declare a “winner.”
+Over time, you’ll be able to figure out what types of ads work the best for your audience, and you’ll be able to tailor all of your ads to the types that help you reach your goals

 5. Your Ads Have No Emotion

-When you don’t write unique ads, tailored to your audience, your ads will be boring and dull.
+When you don’t have unique ads that have been tailored to your audience, your ads will be boring and dull.
 When you evoke emotion in your ads, you stand out from other search results to get the clicks you’re looking for.
 Google is looking to give people quality ads as opposed to irrelevant ads, so you want to make sure yours stand out from the crowd.

 6. Sending Visitors to the Wrong Page